MbuguaCaleb/react_and_tailwind_css_image_gallery/README.md

 **About tailwind css and integrating it with react**

 ```
-Tailwind css file is compiled to the main.css file which is then added to our application.More like how sass is compiled.
+(a)Tailwind css file is compiled to the main.css file which is then added to our application.More like how sass is compiled.
 This done is via a build script.

-Compiling it is like bringing in the new classes.
+(b)Compiling it is like bringing in the new classes.

+(c)app .js and index.js are the most imporatant javascript files.

 ```